Quinnipiac University

 The physical therapy program at Quinnipiac fosters a close-knit community of learners who use their profession to enhance wellness in the local community through clubs, clinics and organizations that provide pro bono PT services and programs.

-EQUIP Rehabilitation Clinic
+Equip Rehabilitation Clinic

 The student-run, pro bono EQUIP Rehabilitation Clinic, located on the North Haven Campus, offers physical therapy services to uninsured or underinsured patients throughout Connecticut.